Battle of the Bismarck Sea: Allied offensives

 Six months after Imperial Japan attacked Pearl Harbor in December 1941, the United States won a strategic victory at the Battle of Midway in June 1942.
 Seizing the strategic initiative, the United States and its Allies landed on Guadalcanal in the southern Solomon Islands in August 1942, beginning the Solomon Islands Campaign.
 The battle for Guadalcanal ended in victory for the Allies with the withdrawal of Japanese forces from the island in early February 1943.
 At the same time, Australian and American forces in New Guinea repelled the Japanese land offensive along the Kokoda Track.
-Going on the offensive, the Allied forces captured Buna–Gona, destroying Japanese forces in that area.
+Going on the offensive, the Allied forces captured Buna–Gona, destroyed Japanese forces in that area.

 The ultimate goal of the Allied counter-offensives in New Guinea and the Solomons was to capture the main Japanese base at Rabaul on New Britain, later codified as Operation Cartwheel, and clear the way for the eventual reconquest of the Philippines.
 Recognising the threat, the Japanese continued to send land, naval, and aerial reinforcements to the area in an attempt to check the Allied advances.